 - A lump-sum War Pensioners’ Mobility Supplement payment (at tariffs 1 to 8) after being certified as having a serious disability, which means you are unable to, or find it very difficult to, walk.

-In Scotland, however, the Scottish Government has extended with Blue Badge scheme to include people with cognitive impairments.
-This makes it easier for people with dementia, autism and Down's syndrome to be successful in their application for a Blue Badge.
+In Scotland, the Scottish Government has extended the Blue Badge scheme to include people with cognitive impairments.
+This makes it easier for people with dementia, autism and Down’s syndrome to be successful in their application for a Blue Badge.